corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Add the ability to open game files in direct edit.
 Add a view to add the mod info.xml file.
 Finish the duplicate an object in the left new object panel feature.
+Clean up the mod edit function, there are still bugs.

 Version History